-The notation []-p designates the Moore-Penrose pseudo inverse of the quantity in brackets, and z is the vector of segment heights.
-The parameters derived in this fit are s, a vector of surface-shape polynomial coefficients, st, the mean rate of surface-slope change, and zc, a vector of corrected height values, giving the height at (lat0, lon0) as inferred from the height measurements and the surface polynomial.
-The matrix G-g is the generalized inverse of G. The values of s are reported in the ref_surface/poly_ref_surf parameter, as they are calculated from (6), with no correction made for the scaling in (3).
-The values for the slope-change rates are reported in ref_surface/slope_change_rate, after rescaling to units of years-1.
+The notation []-1 designates the inverse of the quantity in brackets, and z is the vector of segment heights.
+The parameters derived in this fit are s, a vector of surface-shape polynomial coefficients, st, the mean rate of surface-slope change, and zc, a vector of corrected height values, giving the height (at mean_pass_lat, mean_pass_lon) as inferred from the height measurements and the surface polynomial.
+The matrix G-g is the generalized inverse of G. The values of s are reported in the ref_surf_poly parameter, as they are calculated from (6), with no correction made for the scaling in (3).
+The values for the slope-change rates are reported in ref_surf_slope_change_rate, after rescaling to units of years-1. (unitless?)